Scaffolds and Generalized Integral Galois Module Structure: Introduction

 When the residue field of $K$ is perfect, we know from \cite{elder:scaffold} that Galois scaffolds exist for all totally ramified biquadratic extensions in characteristic $2$, and for all totally and weakly ramified $p$-extensions in characteristic $p$.
 To illustrate the sort of explicit information our methods can yield, we examine these two classes of extensions in detail (see Theorems \ref{biquad} and \ref{weak}).
-However, we are not primarily concerned with the problem of actually constructing $A$-scaffolds in this paper.
-In a separate paper \cite{byott-elder2}, where we consider only Galois extensions, we give a criterion for a totally ramified Galois $p$-extension to have a Galois scaffold of a given tolerance.
-This criterion is independent both of the structure of the Galois group and of the characteristic of the fields.
-It is not easy to check the criterion for a given extension, however, since it involves parameters which arise when the extension is built up by an iterated Artin-Schreier construction.
-An explicit construction is given in \cite{byott-elder2} for a class of elementary abelian extensions of arbitrarily large rank in characteristic $0$ which do admit Galois scaffolds.
-These are the analogs in characteristic $0$ of the near one-dimensional extensions in characteristic $p$ constructed in \cite{elder:scaffold}, and they include the totally ramified biquadratic extensions and the totally and weakly ramified $p$-extensions satisfying some additional hypotheses.
-The results we give in this paper for biquadratic and weakly ramified extensions in characteristic $p$ therefore extend to characteristic $0$ under those hypotheses.
+However, in this paper we are not primarily concerned with the problem of actually constructing $A$-scaffolds.
+In a separate paper \cite{byott-elder2}, we give a criterion for a totally ramified Galois $p$-extension to have a Galois scaffold of a given precision.
+This enables us to give an explicit construction for a class of extensions in characteristic $0$ which admit Galois scaffolds.
+These have elementary abelian Galois groups of arbitrarily large rank, and are the analogs in characteristic $0$ of the near one-dimensional extensions in characteristic $p$ constructed in \cite{elder:scaffold}.
+They include the totally ramified biquadratic extensions and the totally and weakly ramified $p$-extensions satisfying some additional hypotheses.
+Under these hypotheses, our Galois module results for biquadratic and weakly ramified extensions in characteristic $p$ will also hold in characteristic $0$.